elisabetef/tractusx/infrastructure/terraform/README.md

 # Terraform scripts

-Terraform scripts to deploy the Catena-X PoC infrastructure on Microsoft Azure.
+Terraform scripts to deploy the Catena-X infrastructure on Microsoft Azure.

 ## Prerequisites